-Serbia: Gazprom business case, Oil Industry Company20.
-April 2017. / News Serbia Energy
+Serbia: Gazprom business case, Oil Industry Company, News Serbia Energy

 It can be argued that in Serbia NIS is operating profitably thanks underestimated domestic raw materials, while its competitors had to provide a profit margin – a margin actually determined by NIS, as the dominant market player.
 It was even calculated that the effect of low mining tax on the market can be illustrated by comparison – for NIS’ competitors to get the same benefits from the state of Serbia, they would have to be allowed not to pay 70 percent of excises!

 During the pre-election jitters in Serbia, just ahead of the visit of the Serbian Prime Minister Aleksandar Vucic to Moscow (26 March), the Board of Directors of NIS, on 24 March, announced that in this Russian-Serbian company, an interesting change occurred: a new CEO was elected – Kiril Tjurdenjev, who chaired the Board of Directors of the “Joint Oil and Chemical Company” last year at this firm and was the first deputy CEO of NIS, while the former CEO, Kiril Kravchenko, was moved to the Board of Directors of NIS, retaining the position of the deputy CEO of Gazprom Neft, in charge of foreign asset management.